 - Is there gluten in Quaker oats?
 Most oats available in supermarkets are not guaranteed to be gluten-free (including organic oats).
 Therefore, if you have an allergy or sensitivity to gluten, you need to be careful about looking for oats labeled/certified as gluten-free.

 - Oats are not only gluten-free, but also chock-full of benefits.
-Gluten-free oatmeal health benefits include providing fiber, lowering cholesterol, improving digestion, reducing hunger, providing trace minerals and providing some plant-based protein.
+Gluten-free oatmeal nutrition health benefits include providing fiber, lowering cholesterol, improving digestion, reducing hunger, providing trace minerals and providing some plant-based protein.

 Get FREE Access!